 You must have one default language.
 This is the language that your website opens in.
-For each additional language, the system displays the Set as default link and Delete link.
-You cannot delete a default language.
+For each additional language, the system displays the Set as default link and Remove link.
+You cannot remove a default language.

 NOTE: Adding or removing a language from Global Settings initiates soft restart and database model reset operations to reflect the new language in the database schema.
 For more information about SitefinityCMS application restarts see Application restart.